peterhinch/micropython-lcd160cr-gui/README.md

 Displays multiple lines of text in a field of fixed dimensions.
 Text may be clipped to the width of the control or may be word-wrapped.
-If the number of lines of text exceeds the height available, scrolling may be performed, either by calling a method or by touching the control.
+If the number of lines of text exceeds the height available, scrolling will occur.
+Access to text that has scrolled out of view may be achieved by touching the control or by calling a method.

 Works with fixed and variable pitch fonts.
 Tab characters are supported for Python fonts (not for internal fonts): see [Note on tabs](./README.md#6101-note-on-tabs).